rc-ms/galaxy-azure-k8s-helm-htcondor/README.md

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

+# Building and Running a Galaxy Bioinformatics Web Portal on Azure Using Kubernetes, NFS, and HTCondor

 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*

 - [Galaxy Kubernetes Cluster on Azure Using a Helm Chart, NFS Server, and HTCondor](#galaxy-kubernetes-cluster-on-azure-using-a-helm-chart-nfs-server-and-htcondor)